Idiotic-Genius/untouchable_ai/README.md

 The "Untouchable" game was developed as a unique gaming experience.
 Pygame was used for creating the graphical interface, and the Q-learning algorithm plays a vital role in optimizing agent performance.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE.md file for details.
+See the LICENSE file for details.